The 10 PL games so iconic they’ve got their own Wikipedia page

 A nightmare night for the Saints.
 A feeling of dread like none other.
 Suffering 9-0 defeats in back-to-back seasons.
 It is safe to say it was a Premier League first.

 Strangely, nobody scored a hat-trick in this one, with Anthony Martial’s brace the biggest haul.
-The big question now is who will beat Southampton 9-0 next season?
+The big question now is who will beat Southampton 9-0 before the end of the 2021-22 season?